EmadHussien/Food-Ordering-Application/README.md

    - Customers can write reviews for specific menu items.

+- Payment Processing:

+   - Integrated Stripe for secure and efficient payment processing.

+   - Supports various payment methods including credit/debit cards.

+- System Reliability:

     - Implemented validation and global exception handling to enhance system reliability and user experience.

     - Used Mockito for unit testing to ensure the robustness and reliability of the service and controller layers.

 ### Technologies Used